Skip to main content

 What happens during a skin cancer screening?

-The team at Integrated Dermatology of Brookline performs visual skin inspections to look for potential signs of cancer in the moles, spots, patches, growths, sores, and lesions on your skin as well as any dark spots or streaks that appear beneath your nails.
+The team at Integrated Dermatology of Brookline-Andover performs visual skin inspections to look for potential signs of cancer in the moles, spots, patches, growths, sores, and lesions on your skin as well as any dark spots or streaks that appear beneath your nails.

 They use a special magnifying device to see your epidermis as clearly as possible and inspect virtually every inch of skin, including your scalp, between your toes, and the soles of your feet.